psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 * [Palettetron](http://paletton.com/) — A color picker with a real nitty-gritty interface, mostly based around a single starting color.
 * [Palette Generator](http://palettegenerator.com/) — Generates palette based on image uploads.

-Take a screenshot of your finished color palette.
-Or else use the color codes to create your own image in Illustrator displaying the five colors as separate shapes.
+Take a screenshot of your finished color palette _OR _use the color-codes to create your own image in Illustrator displaying the five colors as squares or other simple shapes.

 ## Mood Board

 Collect a series of images that conveys the mood and style of your narrative website idea.
-Include a variety of images, such as textures, typography, menus, layouts, photographs, etc.
+Include a variety of images, such as textures, typography, menus, layouts, photographs, illustrations, graphic elements, etc.

 Use any of the following tools: